 Quitting tobacco is not EASY!
 If you are interested in quitting we are here to HELP!!

 We provide many educational programs and can tailor one to fit your needs.
 Additionally, you can meet with Laura one-on-one to discuss strategies to quit!
-Please email Laura Suits for more information.
+Please email Brittany Powers for more information.

 Cannabis/Marijuana is a mind-altering drug, produced by the cannabis sativa plant.
 THC (delta-9-tetrahydrocannabinol) is believed to be the main ingredient that produces the psychoactive effect.
 When cannabis is smoked, THC passes through the lungs and into the bloodstream, carrying the chemicals through the body to the brain.